-August 24th, 2021 Last Updated on: September 1st, 2021
+August 24th, 2021 Last Updated on: November 10th, 2021

 Leah Tsinajinnie recently changed sports from Ultimate to Disc Golf.
 She was a collegiate National Champion and professional Ultimate player.
 Leah is now on the professional disc golf tour.

 In July Leah was elected to the Professional Disc Golf Association Board of Directors.
 She has been working with the PDGA to grow the sport in BIPOC communities.

 [spp-player url=”https://traffic.libsyn.com/forcedn/powwowlife/Pow_Wow_Life_32_Leah_Tsinajinnie_MIX.mp3″ textabove=”Pow Wow Life Episode 32″ image=“https://www.powwows.com/wp-content/uploads/podcast_channel_artwork.jpg” title=”Leah Tsinajinnie – Navajo Professional Disc Golfer “]

 Leah Tsinajinnie is of the Roxas clan (Light and Dark clan), born for the Tsé níjíkíní clan (Honey-Combed Rock People clan).
 Her maternal grandfather is of the Mangubat clan (the People Who Battle clan).
 She began playing ultimate in Atlanta with Georgia Tech Wreck.
 In 2013 and 2014, she won the USAU Club Championships with Washington D.C.
 Scandal.
 She has traveled around the world to ten countries to coach and compete.
 Her professional experience in the ultimate community includes volunteering as the USAU Women's College Southeast Regional Director for five years; coaching for nine years at the middle school, high school, and college levels; and serving as a Fellow for the Ultimate Peace nonprofit for a year in the Middle East.